 Level of Difficulty: Moderate

 Enter a gateway from the plains to the mountains at Mount Falcon Park in Morrison, Colorado.
 The park offers panoramas that stretch from the snowy peaks to Red Rocks Park to Denver.
-The park also has a captivating history that will top off your experience perfectly.
-Go on the 1.7 mile Turkey Trot Trail and enjoy the breathtaking scenery before you.
+Its captivating history perfectly summarizes your experience.
+Go on the 1.7-mile Turkey Trot Trail and enjoy the breathtaking scenery before you.
 Additional information can be found here.

 Herman Gulch